Izuddin2110/2503-ITT440/10% Individual Assignment/M3CS2554C/MUHAMMAD IZUDDIN BIN MOHD ROZI/README.md

 # Features that can be used in scikit-image

-- Filtering : blur, sharpen, edge detection
+I.  Filtering : blur, sharpen, edge detection

-   •Blur :
+   - Blur :

   <div align="center">